JerryZZW/JerryZZW.github.io/index.md

 ## About me

 I am a CS undergrad in San Francisco State University, expecting to graduate in 2018.
 My interest is in AI, business, desgin and story telling.
-My skills include html, css, javascript, java, c++, python, ui and web design and etc. Click here to view my [resume](https://docs.google.com/document/d/1k8kzXrE0PIU3JHlOcUSDZk9PNbncBW7LwH5nDWKovdQ/edit?usp=sharing) .
+My skills include html, css, javascript, java, c++, python, ui and web design and etc.
+Click here to view my [resume](https://docs.google.com/document/d/1k8kzXrE0PIU3JHlOcUSDZk9PNbncBW7LwH5nDWKovdQ/edit?usp=sharing) .

-### Markdown
+### Contact me

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for